 Gilly works on Parent Zone’s in-house films and a range of projects including the Google Legends project bringing internet awareness to junior school assemblies across the country.
 Previously she was a BBC producer working mainly at CBBC on various programmes including Blue Peter and Comic Relief, where she worked on the Global Campaign for Education.

-Dan is a keen singer and has been in choirs since he was a child.
+Dan joined us in 2017 and works across numerous projects to make sure that Parent Zone’s voice is heard.
+With a history in events and artist management, he has a passion for music, which he studied at university.
+He is a keen singer and has been in choirs since he was a child.
 When he’s not at work, you’ll find him playing football, watching Arsenal or practising for his next concert.